 This is a convenient way to diversify your cash holdings or keep American dollars easily accessible until needed, such as a vacation south of the border.

-Opening a savings account in Canada is straightforward.
+Opening a high interest savings account in Canada is straightforward.

 You can complete the process in less than an hour at your bank’s local branch or at your own pace through their online banking portal.